tkiraly/spec/spec.md

 |**Bit\#**|7|6|5|4|3..0|
 |---|---|---|---|---|---|
 |**FCtrl**|ADR|ADRACKReq|ACK|Class B|FOptsLen|
+**Figure 12 : class B FCtrl fields**

-The *Class B* bit set to 1 in an uplink signals the network server that the device as switched to Class B mode and is now ready to receive scheduled downlink pings.
+The *Class B* bit set to 1 in an uplink signals the network server.

 The signification of the FPending bit for downlink is unaltered and still signals that one or more downlink frames are queued for this device in the server and that the device should keep is receiver on as described in the Class A specification.